 Rearrange the tiles on the existing Azure dashboard

-You just need to drag the existing tile and drop it to a new location where ever you wish to –> click on the Save button to save the changes.
+You must drag the existing tile and drop it to a new location wherever you wish to –> click on the Save button to save the changes.

-You can change the name of a tile using the below instruction.
+You can change the name of a tile using the below instructions.

 - Click on the context menu of the tile you want to change the title.